 The Committee may grant other types of Stock Awards that involve the issuance of shares of Common Stock or that are denominated or valued by reference to shares of Common Stock, including but not limited to the grant of shares of Common Stock or the right to acquire or purchase shares of Common Stock.
+Stock Awards may be granted either alone or in addition to other Awards under the Plan.
 Stock Awards shall be evidenced by an Award Agreement in such form as the Committee may from time to time approve.
-The Award Agreement shall specify the number of shares of Common Stock to which the Stock Award pertains, the form in which the Stock Award shall be paid, whether the grant, vesting or payment with respect to the Stock Award is intended to be Performance Compensation, and such additional terms and conditions, not inconsistent with the provisions of the Plan, as the Committee shall determine.
+The Award Agreement shall specify the number of shares of Common Stock to which the Stock Award (or cash equivalent thereof) pertains, the form in which the Stock Award shall be paid, and such additional terms and conditions, not inconsistent with the provisions of the Plan, as the Committee shall determine.